jeremynoesen/VolleyBall/README.md

 - Use the `volleyball create` command to create a court.
 The court will be created, but not enabled.
 - Use the `volleyball bounds <name> <pos1/pos2>` command to select a cuboid region to set as the bounds.
 Include the floor and the air above it, not just the floor!
+- Run `volleyball bounds <name> set` to set the selected region as the court bounds.
-- Do the same with `volleyball net <name> <pos1/pos2>` to set a region as the net.
+- Do the same with `volleyball net <name> <pos1/pos2/set>` to set a region as the net.
 Select from the floor to the top of the net!
 - Use the other commands to customize your court to your liking.
 - Once you are finished, run `volleyball enabled <name> true` to enable your court.
 This court can not have its blocks modified while it is enabled, so make sure you make build edits before enabling!